Subscribe to your competition

 What do I do with the data?

-Reopen closed-lost.
+Revive closed-lost.
 A buyer at a closed-lost account starts engaging a competitor again.
 Save plays go out before the new vendor has run discovery.

-How do you verify the events?
+How do you verify the activities?

 How fresh is the data?